mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 7/JTAS_-_Volume_7_May24.md

 Leight-Myer knows that Nafir is reckless in his experiments and may be in possession of knowledge or equipment that is dangerous in his hands, which must be returned or destroyed.
-Destroying his ship in a raid would be unsavoury, as Nafir tends to travel with dozens of scientists and Dr. Leitz-Myer does not want blood on her hands.
+Destroying his ship in a raid would be unsavory, as Nafir tends to travel with dozens of scientists and Dr. Leitz-Myer does not want blood on her hands.

 There are maybe a dozen other scientists or researcher organizations,